-Each student is expected to be thoroughly prepared for and to actively participate in each class session.
+- 1. Each student is expected to be thoroughly prepared for and to actively participate in each class session.
 This is reflected in the percentage of the final mark assigned to participation.
 Students must be sure not only to have read the day's assigned reading and be prepared to enter into discussion on it, they must also bring their own copy of the Draper texts to all class sessions in the format they should so desire (hard or electronic copy).
 Students must attend and be engaged in all class sessions, in their entirety, in order to receive a passing grade for the course.
-Students, therefore, are strongly advised to make any arrangements to make possible this course requirement in advance of the start of the course.

-\\Note\\ Given the intensive nature of this course, cell phones must be turned off while the class is in session.
-Students will have the opportunity to check messages, etc. during coffee and lunch breaks.

-- 2. Each student will write two critical book reviews.
-Each review will integrate a discussion of one of the books from those listed under Books for Review Assignment #1 below.
-Each of these reviews is to identify the key theses of the particular book being addressed, to provide an outline of its argument, and to identify what the student feels are the book's strengths and weaknesses.
-Each of these two reviews is to be 1,250 words in length. - The student will select one (1) group of texts from the three groups provided under the category, Book for Review Assignments #2, found below.
+Students, therefore, are strongly advised to make any arrangements to make possible this course requirement in advance of the start of the course. - \\Note\\ Given the intensive nature of this course, cell phones must be turned off while the class is in session.
+Students will have the opportunity to check messages, etc. during coffee and lunch breaks. - 2.
+Each student will write a critical book review which integrates a discussion of any two (2) of the books from those listed under Books for Review Assignment #1 below.
+The review is to identify the key theses of the book, to provide an outline of its argument, and to identify what the student feels are the book's strengths and weaknesses.
+Each discreet review is to be 1,500 words in length. - 3.
+The student will select two (2) groups of texts from the three groups provided under the category, Book for Review Assignments #2, found below.
 After reading the texts, the student will write a combined review of the three texts which will focus on 1) the central and supporting theses of each text, 2) the points of agreement and disparity between them, and 3) the student's own perspective on the usefulness of each.
-The combined-review is to be no longer than a total of 1,500 words.
+Each of the two combined-reviews is to be no longer than a total of 1,500 words.
 Therefore, concision and precision will be necessary. - 4.
 The Heart of the Gospel places the theology of A. B. Simpson and the early Christian and Missionary Alliance within the spectrum of late nineteenth-century American Evangelical theology.
 The student will prepare a 2,500 word response to the reading of this text.
 The response must be composed of the following.